"Any city that doesn't have a Tenderloin isn't a city at all"

 Herb Caen, San Francisco Chronicle

 Live at the Black Hawk is an exciting community-benefit project that recreates the Tenderloin's world-famous Black Hawk Jazz Club using cutting-edge Augmented Reality (AR) cloud technology.
-The project will reconnect residents and visitors with the neighborhood's rich tradition of innovation and inclusion through engaging audio-visual storytelling and provide a virtual art and music gallery for local youth and artists to showcase their talents.
+The project will reconnect residents and visitors with the neighborhood's rich tradition of innovation and inclusion through engaging audio-visual storytelling and provides a virtual art and music gallery for local youth and artists to showcase their talents.

 Download the app to see it in AR